Tensor Decomposition Networks for Fast Machine Learning Interatomic Potential Computations: Acknowledgments

 \section{Acknowledgments}

 SJ acknowledges support from ARPA-H under grant 1AY1AX000053, National Institutes of Health under grant U01AG070112, and National Science Foundation under grant IIS-2243850.
-XFQ acknowledges support from the Air Force Office of Scientific Research (AFOSR) under Grant FA9550-24-1-0207.
-We acknowledge the support of Lambda, Inc. and NVIDIA for providing the computational resources for this project.
+XQ acknowledges support from the Air Force Office of Scientific Research (AFOSR) under grant FA9550-24-1-0207.
+We acknowledge Lambda, Inc. and NVIDIA for providing the computational resources for this project.